cisco/mindmeld/README.md

 pip install -r test-requirements.txt
 ```

-Finally we ae ready to run MindMeld unit tests.
+Finally we ae ready to run MindMeld static style checks and unit tests.
 Make sure that the numerical parser and Elasticsearch is running in the background.

 ```
 ./lintme